developersorli/ImmichFrame_nowebview_Android/README.md

 ```

-If you did broke WebView or not with command ```mount -o rw,remount /system && rm-rf /system/app/webview/oat``` on your Frameo.
-Read this carfuly:
+If you did broke WebView.apk or you lost backup of original apk on your Frameo device.
+Read this:

-# ⚠️ Why You Should Avoid run ```mount -o rw,remount /system && rm-rf /system/app/webview/oat``` on Android

-This command may seem like a quick fix, but it introduces serious risks to system stability and WebView functionality.

-🚫 Why This Is Dangerous

-1\.
-WebView May Break Completely

-\- The oat/ directory contains optimized .odex files used by Android's runtime.

-\- Removing these files without proper regeneration can cause WebView to crash or fail to load.

-\- Affected components include:

-\- Browsers

-\- Apps using embedded HTML

-\- System services relying on WebView

-2\.
-No Safety Net

-\- rm -rf deletes everything instantly, with no checks.

-\- If the APK or DEX files are invalid or missing, the system cannot regenerate the oat files.

-\- This can lead to boot-time errors or runtime crashes.

-3\.
-System Partition Risks

-\- On many devices (especially Android 6.0.1), /system is read-only unless rooted.

-\- Even with root, remounting and modifying /system can break SELinux contexts.

-\- This may result in:

-\- Boot loops

-\- Inaccessible system apps

-\- Failed OTA updates

 If you break it, the solution is to buy a new Frameo board or send it to the factory for firmware repair.

-Or you can use this apk which does not use webview component and just works.
+Or you can install this apk from this Android project which does not use webview component and just works :)